Gain critical insights by using ctDNA testing with exquisite sensitivity

 Haystack MRD application

-Clinical efficacy
+Clinical utility

-Foundational clinical efficacy
+Foundational clinical utility

 DYNAMIC is the first interventional, random-controlled trial to demonstrate a significant clinical benefit to utilizing MRD testing to guide adjuvant therapy in early-stage solid tumor patients.
-Powered by a highly optimized version of the technology employed in DYNAMIC, Haystack MRD is rooted in demonstrated clinical care.
+Powered by a highly optimized version of the technology employed in DYNAMIC, Haystack MRD is rooted in demonstrated clinical utility.

 Exquisite sensitivity to enhance your expertise